 Also of interest is that Wausau has more people living here who work in computers and math than 95% of the places in the US.

-Wausau is a somewhat ethnically-diverse city.
+Wausau is a very ethnically-diverse city.
 The people who call Wausau home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wausau residents report their race to be White, followed by Asian.
-Important ancestries of people in Wausau include German, Polish, Irish, Norwegian, and English.
+Important ancestries of people in Wausau include German, Polish, Irish, English, and Norwegian.

 The most common language spoken in Wausau is English.
 Other important languages spoken here include Polish and Miao/Hmong.